Project Leader: Prof. Lloyd Ruddock, Ph.D.

 In 1982 the FDA approved the use of recombinant insulin, triggering a healthcare revolution with the introduction of recombinant protein based therapeutics.
 Since then life expectancy has increased by 7 years in Finland and by 8 years worldwide.
 However, this has been accompanied by a massive expansion in healthcare costs bringing increased inequality, increasing moral dilemmas regarding the value of life quality vs cost of treatment and threatening to undermine the fabric of healthcare in the developed world.
 Cheaper more efficient means of producing high quality protein and peptide therapeutics must be found.

-The limitation in both the affordability of protein based therapeutics and in the expansion of protein based therapeutics and analytics is heavily linked to the complexity of large-scale production of active proteins with appropriate homogenous post-translational modifications (PTM), in particular disulfide bonds and N-glycans; the vast majority of protein based drugs include one or both PTMs.
-Both PTMs are naturally formed in the endoplasmic reticulum (ER), with the formation of the single native disulfide bonded state being essential to generate the biologically active conformation and disulfide bond formation often being the rate limiting step of protein folding in vivo and in vitro.
-N-glycosylation in contrast is usually heterogenous and is often not required to reach the native folded state.
-However, the N-glycan status can modulate biological activity, stability and pharmacokinetics of the protein.
-Hence N-glycan heterogeneity (which includes significant batch to batch variation) has major implications for therapeutic protein production and usage.
+The limitation in both the affordability of protein based therapeutics and in the expansion of protein based therapeutics and analytics is heavily linked to the complexity of large-scale production of active proteins with appropriate homogenous post-translational modifications (PTM), in particular disulfide bonds.
+Disulfide bonds are naturally formed in the endoplasmic reticulum (ER), with the formation of the single native disulfide bonded state being essential to generate the biologically active conformation and disulfide bond formation often being the rate limiting step of protein folding in vivo and in vitro.

 Development of CyDisCo